Cassava Bread (Grain-Free, Nut-Free)

 Now you are ready to bake the bread.
 No kneading or double rising is necessary to make this grain-free, nut-free cassava bread.

-2 Secret ingredients that make this cassava yeast bread so good!
+2 ingredients that make the best cassava bread

 Gluten-free bread is often reluctant to rise.
 Add apple cider vinegar and dry milk to the mix, and the gluten-free bread will get that extra needed lift and tender texture.

-Why does raw apple cider vinegar help the bread dough rise?
+Why does apple cider vinegar help the bread dough rise?

 Yeast likes an acidic environment, so the vinegar will stimulate the yeast making it more active.
 However, an alkaline environment is not suitable for yeast.
 Vinegar also helps to strengthen dough, giving the bread a springy texture the way regular bread is.

-Why is dry milk essential to add to bread recipes?
+Why is dry milk essential to add to gluten free bread recipes?

 Dry milk will result in the bread in a more tender texture, adds a smoother and more mellow flavour, and it will help the bread rise significantly higher.